DeniseMak/nlpstats-proto/testing/user/report.md

 ## Data Analysis

-Tests indicate the following about the data in the file `score`:
+Tests indicate the following about the data in the file `data-file.txt`:
-  * 3
+  * true
   * 3
   * 3